 Roast the turkey, breast-side down, uncovered, at 390°F (200°C) for fan forced ovens, or 425°F (220°C for standard ovens for 30 minutes.
 (For a turkey over 15 pounds, you will need 45 minutes.)

-Turn turkey over (breast-side up) with a clean bean towel or oven mits (heat-proof gloves) and baste with pan juices.
+Turn turkey over (breast-side up) with a pair of tongs, a clean tea towel or oven mits (heat-proof gloves) and baste with pan juices.

 Slather with half of the butter and season with salt and pepper.